Custodian of the Two Holy Mosques: History

 It is believed that the first person to use the title was Saladin.

+With the Mongols ending the universal Abbasid Caliphate in 1258, the "Custodian of the Two Holy Mosques" became the most prestigious and internationally recognised title in the Islamic World.
+This led to much competition over the title, with Timurid ruler Shahrukh (1405-1447) sending a richly decorated Mahmal to the Sharifs of Mecca and Medina to contest the claim of Mamluk Sultan Barsbay (1422-1438).
+A few decades later, the Aq Qoyunlu did similar, with Uzun Hassan sending annual Mahmals from 1469 to 1477, worsening relations with the Mamluk Sultan Qaitbay (1468-1496).
+In Medina 1473, the Aq Qoyunlu succeeded in getting the khutbah read in the name of Uzun Hassan, who was titled as 'Custodian of the two Holy Cities' throughout the Prophet's city.
+However, they were then arrested in Mecca and imprisoned in Cairo for the next 7 years.

 After defeating the Mamluks and gaining control of the Mecca and Medina in 1517, the Ottoman sultan Selim I adopted the title.
 Rather than style himself the Ḥākimü'l-Ḥaremeyn (حَاكِمُ الْحَرَمَيْن, Ruler of the Two Sanctuaries), he accepted the title Ḫādimü'l-Ḥaremeyn (خَادِمُ الْحَرَمَيْن, Servant of the Two Sanctuaries).

-The first King of Saudi Arabia to assume the title was Faisal bin Abdul Aziz (1906–1975).
+The first King of Saudi Arabia to assume the title was Faisal (1906–1975).
 His successor Khalid did not use the title, but the latter's successor Fahd did, replacing the term "His Majesty" with it.
-The current king, Salman bin Abdulaziz Al Saud, took the same title after the death of King Abdullah, his half brother, on 23 January 2015.
+The current king, Salman, took the same title after the death of King Abdullah, his half brother, on 23 January 2015.